 KEY CONSIDERATIONS: Any material, component or product can be exchanged on the EME, however in their pilot they unlocked the potential across 18 streams.

 MORE INFORMATION: https://excessmaterialsexchange.com/

-Far too many resources and secondary materials are disposed of prematurely, this is a failure of the current linear market structure.
-However, there is a growing call for Circular models that place great value on keeping resources in circulation for fitting applications.
+Far too many resources and secondary materials are disposed of prematurely, a major failure of the current linear market structure.
+However, there is a growing call for circular models that place great value on keeping resources in circulation for continued use.